jupyterhub/mybinder.org-user-guide/doc/index.rst

    :target: https://discourse.jupyter.org

+**mybinder.org** ...

-**Binder** allows you to create custom computing environments that can be shared and used by many remote users.
-It is powered by `BinderHub <https://github.com/jupyterhub/binderhub>`_, which is an open-source tool that deploys the Binder service in the cloud.
+    create custom computing environments that can be shared and used by many remote users.

-One-such deployment lives here, at `mybinder.org <https://mybinder.org>`_, and is free to use.
+        Open any public git repository in an executable environment from your browser

+        create sharable, interactive, reproducible environments from your public git repository.

+        gives you one-click workstations in the cloud

+        with one click, launch a workstation in the cloud

+        lets you launch customizable environments to execute your code

+        is a free notebook environment that you can customize, share, and run entirely in the cloud

 For more information about the mybinder.org deployment and the team that runs it, see :ref:`about`.